GLITCH-08/Flashlight/README.md

 # Flashlight
-IT is a app made with andriod studio.
+IT is an app made with andriod studio.
 JAVA is used as the language for coding.
 Find all the files in the src file.